 * From the outset, the Wellington was in the thick of the fighting, performing unescorted daylight raids, primarily against German ports.
 The very first RAF bombing attack of the war was performed on 4 September 1939 by Wellingtons and Bristol Blenheims, in an attack on shipping at Brunsbuettel; two Wellingtons went down, the first RAF aircraft lost in the conflict.

-RAF Bomber Command believed that daylight bombing operations could be carried out with acceptable losses if bombers maintained a tight formation and concentrated their defensive fire; they were partly being deceived in this belief by weak response from the German Luftwaffe, due to poor coordination and bad weather.
+RAF Bomber Command believed that daylight bombing operations could be carried out with acceptable losses if bombers maintained a tight formation and concentrated their defensive fire; they were partly being deceived in this belief by weak response from the German Luftwaffe, the defenders being confounded by to poor coordination and bad weather.
 The Germans were always quick to deal with shortcomings, however, and losses of Wellingtons mounted.
 The culmination of this process occurred on 18 December, when 24 Wellingtons attacked German naval targets at Heligoland Bight.
 The Luftwaffe had come up to stride on the defense, the result being that half the force was lost, and a fair number of the Wellingtons that made it back to Britain were not in any condition to ever fly again.

 Combat experience showed the dustbin belly turret was useless, and that the Wellington was vulnerable to attacks from the sides.
 The assumption in prewar days was that contemporary aircraft were too fast to make intercepts from the sides practical.
-That having been proven unpleasantly wrong, the dustbin was dropped and a single 7.7 millimeter machine gun was fitted on a flexible mount on each side.
+That having been proven unpleasantly wrong, the dustbin was dropped and a single 7.7-millimeter machine gun was fitted on a flexible mount on each side.
 The geodesic airframe was convenient for altering window configurations, since all that had to be done was fit different cells in the airframe with transparencies -- and in fact, the variation in window fit between Wellington variants is very confusing.

 This new weapons fit was apparently evaluated on a B.IA, being given the designation of "Wellington Bomber Mark IB" for the exercise -- though sources are obscure on this point, the B.IB possibly having been a discarded concept.
 In any case, no B.IB bombers were ever rolled out of the factory.